-Hardik Shah, CFA, joined GMO in 2017 as the lead of our ESG practice to build our capabilities across investment product areas and asset classes.
-His efforts have included collaborating with our Emerging Markets Equity team to create GMO's proprietary country ESG model, helping various investment teams with their ESG integration and engagement efforts, and designing ESG reports for GMO strategies.
+HARDIK SHAH ESG Practice Lead Hardik Shah, CFA, joined GMO in 2017 to build our capabilities across investment product areas and asset classes.
+His efforts have included collaborating with our Emerging Markets Equity team to create GMO's proprietary country ESG model, assisting various investment teams with their ESG integration and engagement efforts, performing fundamental materiality analysis on ESG factors to inform GMO's company-level ESG Score, and designing ESG reports for GMO strategies.
 Hardik has also strengthened GMO's ESG industry leadership.
 He regularly speaks at events across the globe on topics related to ESG data and integration.
 In recent years, he has spoken at the S&P Global's inaugural flagship Sustainable1 Event "Accelerating the Transition to Sustainability" in 2021, presented in a CFA Institute webinar called "Climate Change Integration in the Investment Process" in 2020, and furthered industry stewardship and engagement activities through participation in initiatives such as Climate Action 100+ and Investors Against Slavery and Trafficking APAC.
-In 2020, Hardik served on the CFA Institute's inaugural ESG working group, one of 15 global experts leading the development of an industry standard for the classification and disclosure of ESG investment products.
-He also joined the CFA Institute's ESG verification sub-committee in 2021.
+On an ongoing basis, Hardik collaborates with the CFA Institute on ESG issues.
+In 2020, he served on its inaugural ESG working group, one of 15 global experts leading the development of the Global ESG Disclosure Standards for Investment Products.
+He has participated as a member of its ESG Verification Subcommittee since 2021, and he has reviewed, updated, and co-authored new ESG content for the CFA 2022 curriculum.
 Prior to joining GMO, Hardik led a global team of ESG analysts at Sustainalytics.
 Earlier in his career, he held roles in ESG Ratings at MSCI and was a senior climate change consultant with Ernst & Young.
 In 2015 and 2016, he was voted the #1 research firm analyst who understands the challenges and opportunities facing companies in the global Independent Research in Responsible Investment (IRRI) Survey.
+Hardik holds the Fundamentals of Sustainability Accounting (FSA) credential issued by the Sustainability Accounting Standards Board (SASB) and the Sustainability and Climate Risk (SCR) credential by the Global Association of Risk Professionals (GARP). compliance policies seek to identify and mitigate conflicts such as Trade Allocation and Side-by-Side Management wherever possible.
+These policies are detailed in GMO's Form ADV, which we prepare and file with the SEC annually.
+We also abide by an Insider Trading Policy that forbids employees from trading while aware of, or on the basis of, material non-public information or communicating such information to others.
+The Policy instructs employees how to avoid, detect, and prevent insider trading and defines how GMO would impose sanctions against violations.
+GMO employees are expected to emphasize good stewardship practices in their behavior as well.
+To that end, employees follow GMO's Code of Ethics, which outlines personal trading procedures designed to prevent employees from engaging in personal transactions that might compete with trading of client accounts.
+In addition, our Code of Conduct policy sets forth our professional expectations of employees, and our policies on Gifts and Entertainment and Anti-Bribery and Corruption provide oversight of potential conflicts associated with the receipt and giving of entertainment and other gifts.
+All compliance policies are reviewed annually to confirm they continue to be reasonably designed and effectively implemented.
+GMO's Conflicts of Interest Committee, which meets at least quarterly, oversees the implementation of our Code of Ethics, Code of Conduct, and Gifts and Entertainment Policy, and additional practices and controls provide further ongoing assessments of potential conflicts.